Sessional/AloftMods/README.md

 ## Mods in here and what they do:
 - **BeeBoxes**: A mod that adds a buildable beehive to produce wax and honey.
 Relies on the Aloft Mod Framework to work (content and code).
 - **NoPoop**: A mod that disables droppings of manure (caveat: possibly more things) from farm animals.
 Code-only plugin, does not rely on the Aloft Mod Framework.
+- **CustomBuildingTileset**: a content-only mod that adds new building tilesets, along with a new sub-tab inside the building screen to house them.
+Relies on the Aloft Mod Framework to work (content only).
+- **CustomWorkbench**: a code and content mod that adds a new workbench (a mortar) that hooks into the existing crafting system in the game and permits special recipes that aren't craftable on other stations.
+Relies on the Aloft Mod Framework to work (content and code only).
+- **PumpkinCrops**: an example of a content-only mod that adds new spawnable resources in the game and allows them to be harvested for resources.
+Relies on the Aloft Mod Framework to work (content only).